 - Continuation in the program is dependent on continued progress in the mastery of performance skills, professional behavior towards all collaborators, and a strong academic record.

 - See an overview of the BFA Performance curriculum on AU Bulletin.

 - See an overview of the BFA Music Theatre curriculum on AU Bulletin.

-Students interested in the BFA in Performance enter the program as BA students, and may apply for acceptance by audition in the spring of their sophomore year.
-Students aspiring to the BFA Music Theatre program typically audition in the spring of their senior year in high school during the department’s annual scholarship auditions.
-The date of the scholarship auditions are announced in the fall of each year, with details posted on the Auburn University Theatre website.
+Students interested in the BFA in Performance enter the program as BA students and may apply for acceptance by audition in the spring of their sophomore year.
+Students aspiring to the BFA Music Theatre program typically audition in the fall of their senior year in high school during the department’s annual scholarship auditions.

 Auburn University Theatre hosts scholarship and music theatre auditions for incoming freshman on campus.
 A preliminary application must be submitted to be considered for scholarship or admission to the music theatre program, please visit https://app.getacceptd.com/auburntheatre for all information about current auditions.
 All prospective students must register through the AUSOM portal at http://auburn.edu/scholarship/ausom.